Forecasting Mortality Rates: A Stochastic PCA-GEE Model

 kcList <- list()

-# Define the sequence of indices for iterating through 'ar'
+# Define the sequence of indices for iterating through 'ar', in steps of 27

 # Iterate through the indices, combining and replicating blocks of 'ar'